High Net Worth Financial Planning

 - Updating Your Wealth Management

-If you have around $1 million in investable assets, you are a high-net-worth individual.
-And if you are someone with around $30 million in investable assets, you are included among ultra-high-net-worth individuals.
+If you have around $1 million in investable assets, you are generally considered a high-net-worth individual.
+If your investable assets are closer to $30 million or more, you would be categorized as an ultra-high-net-worth individual.

-There are 8 critical components of high- and ultra-high-net-worth financial planning.
+Here are eight critical components of high- and ultra-high-net-worth financial planning:

 1. Investment Strategies